 So what now?

-Goddamn it wrestling logic, why you no make sense?
+Goddamn it wrestling logic, why do you not make sense?

 He’d get the win after hitting the Feast For Your Eyes, leading to Keith Lee meeting him at the top of the ramp and confirming their date at NXT: TakeOver Portland.